swarba015/GuessGame/README.md

 Basic understanding of Python and command-line interaction

 ## Installation
 No additional installation is required.
-Just clone the repository and run the script in a Python environment.
+* clone the repository git clone https://github.com/swarba015/GuessGame/tree/main

 ## Usage
 To play the game, execute the main() function in the script.
 Follow the on-screen prompts to interact with the game.